Formalizing Hyperspaces and Operations on Subsets of Polish Spaces over Abstract Exact Real Numbers

 In the preliminary version \cite{DBLP:conf/mfcs/Konecny0T23} of this extended paper we only consider the special case of the Euclidean space.
 To this end, we formalize continuity only for functions $f : \dR \to \dS$.
 As the formalization is quite different from what is presented in this paper, let us briefly restate the definitions and show how they relate to the new principles.

 The idea of the formalization in \cite{DBLP:conf/mfcs/Konecny0T23} is based on the fact that efficient implementations of exact real computation often implement real numbers as infinite sequences of rational intervals.
 Typically, the whole computation is done by replacing real numbers by fixed precision intervals.
 If the precision turns out to be insufficient at some point, the computation is restarted with intervals of higher precision.
-Thus, for any function $f: \dR \to \dS$, whenever $\defineds{(f\ x)}$, as the computation has to terminate in finite time, there already is some rational interval containing $x$ that is used by the internal implementation to decide that $\defineds{(f\ x)}$ holds.
+To gain some intuition for the following definition, let us consider an implementation of $f: \dR \to \dS$ and the computation of $f\,x$ for some concrete $x : \dR$.
+The program starts with an interval containing $x$ and tries to evaluate the test on this interval.
+If the test succeeds, it returns $\definedx$, otherwise the computation is repeated with a smaller interval.
+Thus, whenever $\defineds{(f\,x)}$, this process must eventually terminate after finitely many refinements.
+Equivalently, there is some rational interval containing $x$ on which the internal implementation can already certify that $\defineds{(f\,x)}$ holds.